Kalygo-io/swarms-playground-api/README.md

 # TLDR

-Kalygo 3.0 A.I.
-API (powered by FastAPI)
+SWARMS Playground API (powered by FastAPI)

 ## How to run the FastAPI